 2005: Hey, Mark Bittman!
 I've out-minimalized The Minimalist!
 Regular followers know I love the cooking panache of Mark Bittman, whose minimalist nomen and style mirror my own.
 (HE just happens to be famous.)
-Last week his regular column in the New York Times featured a ginger jam that required peeling and chopping a pound -- a POUND -- of ginger.
+Last week his regular column in the New York Times featured a ginger jam that required peeling and chopping a pound – yeah that's right, an entire POUND – of ginger.
 Do you know how long that would take?
 Oh my!
 I substituted a bottle of a favorite product, a ginger paste.
 It's like the bottles of chopped garlic found in grocery stores except that it's ginger.
 And it worked like a dream!

-How to Use Tomato Ginger Jam: 2005: It was delicious on a nutty toasted bread for breakfast.
+How to Use Tomato Ginger Jam 2005: It is delicious on a nutty toasted bread for breakfast.
 It would be fabulous with hot biscuits or scones, bran muffins, as a thin layer with pound cake, any time you might use marmalade.
 The heat disappears in a tomato sandwich: just good bread with a smear of ricotta, then a smear of the jam on both pieces of bread with leafy lettuce tucked in with the tomatoes.
-I gotta admit: it was something.
+I gotta admit: it is something!
 Mark's column suggests serving the jam with grilled pork or chicken.
 And something tells me this would be fabulous turned into ice cream.
-I was tempted to try that yet this afternoon ... and may yet.
+I am tempted to try that yet this afternoon ... and may yet.
 2010: This got raves when spread thin on slivers of good bread as an appetizer, it's just so good!

 2010: What a zippy little jam this is, so easy to make.
 People EAT it up!
 It does pack some heat, even though I left the chili in for only a few minutes.
 That means, all the heat comes from the ginger itself, not the chili.
 To make something "less hot", I would use more tomato or less ginger, changing the proportions.